MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/power-bi-overview.md

 These three elements&mdash;Power BI Desktop, the service, and the mobile apps&mdash;are designed to let you create, share, and consume business insights in the way that serves you and your role most effectively.

+Beyond those three, Power BI also features two other elements:

+- **Power BI Report Builder**, for creating paginated reports to share in the Power BI service.
+Read more about [paginated reports](#paginated-reports-in-the-power-bi-service) later in this article.
-A fourth element, **Power BI Report Server**, allows you to publish Power BI reports to an on-premises report server, after creating them in Power BI Desktop.
-Read more about [Power BI Report Server](#on-premises-reporting-with-power-bi-report-server).
+- **Power BI Report Server**, an on-premises report server where you can publish your Power BI reports, after creating them in Power BI Desktop.
+Read more about [Power BI Report Server](#on-premises-reporting-with-power-bi-report-server) later in this article.

 ## How Power BI matches your role
 How you use Power BI may depend on your role in a project or on a team.
 Other people, in other roles, might use Power BI differently.